 Paper~\cite{Gourgoulhon_2019} gave the effective SNR $\varrho$ by

-For a PTA with $N_p (\ge 3)$ millisecond pulsars (MSPs) all located at a distance $r_p$ from the galactic center, our study employs the matched filtering approach for data processing, and the corresponding SNR expression is as follows~\cite{Guo_2022}:
+For a PTA with $N_p (\ge 3)$ millisecond pulsars (MSPs) all located at a distance $r_p$ from the galactic center, our study employs the matched filtering approach for data processing, and the corresponding SNR expression is as follows~\cite{Guo_2022}

 here $\chi$ is the geometric factor which equals 0.365 under the far-field approximation.
-For the convenience of theoretical analysis, assuming that all millisecond pulsars contribute equally to the SNR~\cite{Moore_2015}, the total SNR used can be approximately expressed as:
+For the convenience of theoretical analysis, assuming that all MSPs contribute equally to the SNR~\cite{Moore_2015}, the total SNR used can be approximately expressed as

 In the above, $S_n(f) = S_{n,s} + \frac{h_b^2}{f}$ is the total noise for individual PTA sources.
 References~\cite{10.1093/mnras/stv1098,10.1093/mnras/stz420,Chen_2020} suggest that the noise affecting the detection of individual GW sources by PTA is primarily composed of two parts: shot noise and confusion noise with the gravitational wave background (GWB).
 In our calculations, we treat the GWB as a noise component.
-The power spectral density (PSD) of the GWB strain originating from shot noise is typically characterized as~\cite{doi:https://doi.org/10.1002/9783527636037.ch6}:
+The PSD of the GWB strain originating from shot noise is typically characterized as~\cite{doi:https://doi.org/10.1002/9783527636037.ch6}

-The strain of the GWB due to GW radiation from numerous distant inspiraling BBHs can be described as~\cite{Chen_2020}:
+The strain of the GWB due to GW radiation from numerous distant inspiraling BBHs can be described as~\cite{Chen_2020}

 The parameters above are the median values for the GWB predictions, which can be found in~\cite{Guo_2022,Chen_2020}.